 Anita: This is one of the things I have mentioned as a difference between a private adoption vs adopting from a shelter.
 It is really great that the Malta shelters are thorough in their process and choosing the perfect match for both parties.
 But it is worth noting that for a private adoption, normally there won’t be as many steps/weeks involved.

 In our case, we got contacted on Facebook regarding the dog up for adoption.
 We met him on a Thursday afternoon and decided to take him the following day.
 It was a quick – and somewhat naive – process that in hindsight should have been more thorough.

 Is there any common thing people are most interested in when visiting your shelter?

-Mark: More often than not they ask for puppies.
+Mark: More often than not they ask for puppies for adoption in Malta.
 We do get enquiries for dogs of a specific breed (I find this ridiculous) but we hardly ever have any, less so puppies.